dergigi/dergigi.github.io/bitcoin/resources.md

 ### Wikis and Guides

+There are many great articles written by contributors of the *Bitcoin Wiki*.
+If you want to know more about a specific topic, the Bitcoin Wiki is a great resource.
+The *Libbitcoin Wiki* has an amazing list of fallacies, and some great explanations of Bitcoin's properties and principles.
+If you want to start hacking on Bitcoin you might want to check out the *Bitcoin Developer Guide*.

 - [Bitcoin Wiki][wiki-bitcoin] maintained by the Bitcoin community
 - [Libbitcoin Wiki][wiki-libbitcoin] by libbitcoin developers
 - [Bitcoin Developer Guide][bitcoin-dev-guide] by bitcoin.org